-The Scheme may engage in short selling and securities lending.
-The Scheme may also take exposure to stock lending up to 20% of net assets of the Scheme and not more than 5% of the net assets of the Scheme shall be deployed in stock/securities lending to any single counter-party/intermediary.
+The Scheme may participate in short selling and securities lending as permitted under the Regulations.

+The Scheme may also take exposure to stock lending up to 20% of net assets of the Scheme and not more than 5% of the net assets of the Scheme shall be deployed in stock/securities lending to any single counterparty/intermediary.